nautobot/nautobot/README.md

 ## Related projects

-Please checkout [our community repository](https://github.com/nautobot/community/blob/main/content/README.md) for a list of relevant community projects.
+Please checkout [our nautobot topics](https://github.com/topics/nautobot) for a list of relevant community projects.

 ## Notices